Monaca, Pennsylvania: Early settlements

 Monaca has a history dating to the 18th century.
 The land on which it stands was granted by the Commonwealth of Pennsylvania by patent, bearing the date September 5, 1787, to Colonel Ephraim Blaine (1741–1804), who served in the Continental Army during the Revolutionary War, was commissary-general of the Northern Department from 1778 to 1782, and was James G. Blaine's great-grandfather.
 In the patent, this tract was called "Appetite".
 On August 1, 1813, the land was bought by Francis Helvidi (or Helveti, Helvedi, Helvety), described as a Polish nobleman exiled from his native country who immigrated to America.
 Helvidi, who may have been the first white settler in Monaca, bought the large "Appetite" tract and raised sheep on it, but his venture was unsuccessful.
-Harmony Society leader George Rapp, one of Helveti's creditors, complained in 1815 "about the risk Helvety is taking with the sheep," and in 1821, the property was sold at Sheriff's sale to Rapp.
+Harmony Society leader George Rapp, one of Helvidi's creditors, complained in 1815 "about the risk Helvidi is taking with the sheep," and in 1821, the property was sold at sheriff's sale to Rapp.